 If you like to bake, then you'll certainly want to include kitchen scales in your collection of appliances.
 Baking requires accurate measurements – after all, it's as much science as it is an art.
 With access to recipes all over the world you may come across some where the measurements are in ounces or pounds so having a scale to do the conversions takes the guesswork out.

 We can compare them all side by side – we've got the testing down to a fine art.
 But whatever our experience may be, it's feedback from our members that guides how we test.

-There's no doubt our home economist / test co-ordinator Fiona Mair and kitchen test officer Chantelle Scodeller know their way around a kitchen.
-With 30 years of combined experience they've seen lots of new technology enter the kitchen space.
-We're proud of our expert testers.
-They've seen all types of gadgets and appliances come through the labs, but one thing never changes when testing – they need to get their measurements right every time.
+There's no doubt our home economist Fiona Mair knows her way around a kitchen.
+With 30 years' experience, she's seen lots of new technology and gadgets enter the kitchen space.
+But one thing never changes when testing products – our experts need to get their measurements right every time.
 So we focus on the importance of accuracy and ease of use so that when it's time for you to buy, you can be sure you're buying a product that will do the job well.

-CHOICE is all about accuracy, so we have our own calibration lab were our lab manager checks all our equipment, including our scales, for accuracy on a regular basis.
+CHOICE is all about accuracy, so we have our own calibration lab where our lab manager checks all of our equipment, including our scales, for accuracy on a regular basis.
 We don't use ingredients to check the accuracy of the kitchen scales: we use precision weights for our test that are specifically used for calibration.
-We then test as follows:
+We then test as follows.

 Calibrated weights ensure accuracy when reviewing digital kitchen scales' performance.

 Our testers check the electronic kitchen scales for:

 - tare function (reset to zero).